Fluorescence-Tools/tttrlib/doc/about.rst

 History
 -------

-This project was started in 2019 by Thomas Peulen at the UCSF.
+This project was started in 2019 by Thomas Peulen at the UCSF to integrate fluorescence spectroscopy into the integrative modeling platform.
 Later that year, Katherina Hemmen started to contribute to project as part of a research project at the Rudulf Virchov Centre (Wuerzburg).